-One of the most well-known and respected works on the subject of Persuasion is Influence by Robert Cialdini.
+One of the most well-known and respected works on the subject of persuasion is Influence by Robert Cialdini.
 Since it was first published in 2001, this book has become an international bestseller, setting a new standard in this field of study.

-This book is armed with some amazing information on the psychology behind why people say YES.
+This book is armed with some fantastic information on the psychology behind why people say YES.
 And when you think about it, could anything be more valuable in the world of business or personal relationships?

-As a real estate investor, you are always in the business or persuasion (and frankly, who isn't?).
+As a real estate investor, you are always in the business of persuasion (and frankly, who isn't?).
 Whether you're trying to buy or sell a property, find the most talented employees, win the best business partners, or make friends with the right people, it is imperative that you have the ability to persuade others to say YES.

 A couple of weeks ago, I stumbled across this video on Robert Cialdini's YouTube channel, which sums it up quite well with the 6 Shortcuts of Persuasion:

 I can't tell you how many hours of my life I've spent giving away FREE information (take this blog, for example).
-It doesn't always result in an immediate, monetary gain, but people do recognize a helpful spirit when they see it.
+It doesn't always result in an immediate monetary gain, but people do recognize a helpful spirit when they see it.
 If you put this into practice, you'll find that it isn't difficult to find others to help you out in your hour of need.

 You can also put this to work in the wording you use in your advertising.
 Tell people how special your property is!
 Tell them what they stand to lose if they don't buy now!
-A lot of this is “Sales 101” material, but I realize this kind of thinking doesn't come natural to everyone, so don't be afraid to be creative.
+A lot of this is “Sales 101” material, true.
+But I realize this kind of thinking doesn't come naturally to everyone, so don't be afraid to be creative.

-You can also establish yourself by creating a professional phone system and/or by creating a well-designed website.
+You can also establish yourself by creating a professional phone system and/or creating a well-designed website.
 If you can give people substantial evidence that you can be trusted, you'll have a much better time instilling a sense of confidence in the people you do business with.

-People are naturally inclined to act and answer questions in accordance with their own prior behavior.
+People are naturally inclined to act and answer questions in line with their prior behavior.
 This is part of the idea behind building a buyers list.
 If you can build a large list of people who have already indicated to you that they are looking to buy real estate, how difficult do you think it will be to “convince” these folks to buy a property?
 The power in a buyers list is that these people have already told you their intentions.

-For a nice primer on this, I'd suggest checking out one of the most well-known books on human relations called How To Win Friends And Influence People by Dale Carnegie.
+For a nice primer on this, I'd suggest checking out one of the most well-known books on human relations called How to Win Friends & Influence People by Dale Carnegie.
 If this is an area you need help with, read this book.
-To this day, its honestly one of the best books I've ever read on the subject.
+To this day, it's honestly one of the best books I've ever read on the subject.

 We're all interested in what other people think—so use this to your advantage!
-Whenever you have a good business experience, get testimonials from your customers and work to establish your credibility with the well-known names in your market.
+Whenever you have a good business experience, get testimonials from your customers.
+Work to establish your credibility with the well-known names in your market.
 If you can show your customers that a lot of other people have done business with you and had good results, you'll have a MUCH easier time working with new leads in your business.